V. Sue Cleveland High School

 V. Sue Cleveland High School, or Cleveland High School (CHS), is a public senior high school of the Rio Rancho Public Schools.
 It is located in north-western Rio Rancho, New Mexico.
 V. Sue Cleveland was established in 2009, due to overcrowding at Rio Rancho High School.
 Enrollment at the school stands at approximately 2600.
-It is the only school in New Mexico named for a currently-serving school board official, having been named after the current superintendent of Rio Rancho Public School.
+It is the only school in New Mexico named for a former-serving school board official, having been named after the former superintendent of Rio Rancho Public School, Dr. V. Sue Cleveland.

 The mascot of CHS is the Storm, their colors are: electric blue, silver and white.

 Athletics

 CHS competes in the New Mexico Activities Association (NMAA), as a class 5A school in District 1.
 In 2014, the NMAA realigned the state's schools into six classifications and adjusted district boundaries.